The purpose of this site is to function as an

 No matter what the room configuration, there are a few rules that should

-Know that it does not matter if the person in front of you goes the wrong
+● It does not matter if the person in front of you goes the wrong

 way when entering the room.
 Just go the opposite way of the operator in